AnyLog-co/documentation/deployments/Docker/publisher_node_deployment_process.md

 # Deployment Process
-The following provides insight the work being done in the background to deploy the Operator node.
+The following provides insight into the work being done in the background to deploy the Publisher node.
+In the example, the node is part of a [nebula overlay network](../Networking%20&%20Security/nebula.md), with the TCP connection set to bind.

-For directions to start a master node please visit the [publisher node](publisher_node.md) document.
+For directions to start a Publisher node please visit the [deployment process](deploying_node.md) document. configurations used for this deployment can be found [here](https://raw.githubusercontent.com/AnyLog-co/deployments/master/docker-compose/anylog-publisher/anylog_configs.env)

+Note, the sample configurations use _SQLite_ so that users can take it run.
+However, we recommend utilizing Relational databases, such as _PostgreSQL_, for large scale projects when/if possible.

 ## Steps
 1. Set parameters such as: